 12. Understanding other perspectives

 Finally, one characteristic which you may not realize that you need is the ability to listen to and understand other people.
 Academic success is not only about putting forward your own views; it is also about being able to engage productively with people who have a different perspective.
-Learn to listen, to argue constructively, and to not be defensive about your own ideas, and you'll be a better student and you'll encourage others as well.
+Learn to listen, to argue constructively, and not to be defensive about your own ideas, and you'll be a better student and encourage others as well.

 When all's said and done, you don't have to agree; in fact, the point in attending university is to challenge views and be challenged yourself.
 What's important, though, is to be empathetic and respectful of other people, regardless of whether you respect the perspective they have taken.
 Being able to do this shows maturity and is an essential quality of being a successful economics student (and person).

 Professional Trainings as a Means of Increasing Your Employability